lolirelia/Flappy/README.md

-A 2d multiplayer implementation of Flappy using Raylib for rendering a libuv for networking.
+A 2d multiplayer implementation of Flappy using Raylib for rendering a libuv for UDP networking.

 Gameplay Mechanics:
 Hold left click to rise, release left click to fall.
 The objective is to be the first to complete the map.